-Existing grievance theories have overlooked a key question: what prevents a government from committing to a regional autonomy deal with a region-and hence lower permanent taxes-to eliminate costly fighting?
-This section moves beyond the institution-free environment in which the government cannot possibly commit to tax relief in periods the challenger does not pose a coercive threat.
-It analyzes a non-Markovian subgame perfect Nash equilibrium (SPNE) in which G makes the same tax offer to G in every period, backed by G0 sthreat to fight in the first strong period after G deviates.
-The government can always offer low enough permanent taxes to prevent civil war, unlike with the Markovian equilibrium in which G could not commit to tax relief in weak periods.
-However, the government will optimally renege on the regional autonomy deal-by deviating to a higher tax rate-if G1 can only infrequently carry out its coercive threat because forgoing rents creates an opportunity cost.
-Activities that create low-valued economic exit options increase the profitability of this deviation by raising the revenue-maximizing tax rate (as Lemma 3 showed).
-This increases the short-term gains from maximally taxing easy revenue sources relative to the long-term expected costs from triggering a secession attempt.
-This logic explains how strategic government actions cause redistributive grievances to arise in equilibrium, therefore squarely analyzing actions that governments can take (or not take) to stem grievances.
-Appendix Section B provides additional formal details, and Section B.3 explains the countervailing effects of a higher discount factor on equilibrium prospects for war.
+The model further studies the redistributive grievances mechanism by incorporating a relevant real-world possibility: a government can limit redistributive grievances by granting regional autonomy with low permanent taxes.
+I analyze a non-Markovian strategy profile in which G offers the same tax rate to G in every period, backed by G's threat to fight in the first strong period that follows any deviation by G to a higher tax rate.
+Although the government can always offer low enough permanent taxes to prevent civil war, it will renege on the regional autonomy deal by deviating to a higher tax rate if G can only infrequently carry out its coercive threat because forgoing rents creates an opportunity cost.
+Activities that devalue the economic exit option make deviating more profitable by raising the revenue-maximizing tax rate (as Lemma 4 showed).
+This increases the government's short-term gains from maximally taxing easy revenue sources relative to the long-term expected costs from triggering a secession attempt.
+Therefore, even when low permanent taxes are possible in principle, similar logic as in the baseline model makes regional autonomy not self-enforcing.
+Low-valued economic exit creates strategic incentives for the government to violate regional autonomy agreements and to not limit redistributive grievances-despite causing civil war.
+Appendix B provides additional formal details, and Appendix Section B.3 addresses a puzzle generated by comparing the distinct equilibria in this and the previous section by explaining the countervailing effects of a higher discount factor on equilibrium prospects for war.